kevinsullivan/cs-dm/notes/_build/html/_sources/09-propositional-logic.rst.txt

 of affairs holds in some domain.
 Truth statements can be particular: e.g., Tom's mom is Mary; or general: e.g., Every person has a mother.

-In Dafny, a logical language is used to express states of affairs in a program that are either required or asserted to hold.
-An example is aproposition that some variable has a value that is greater than *0*.
+In Dafny, a logical language is used to express states of affairs in programs, that are required or asserted to hold.
+A simple example is a proposition that some variable has a value that is greater than *0*.
-When used for program specification and verification, propositions are taken as descriptions of states of affairs that are required to hold.
+When used for program specification and verification, propositions are taken as descriptions of states of affairs that are required to hold, and that Dafny assures must hold before a program can be run.

-It is then the responsibility of the programmer or programming system to ensure that such states of affairs do hold.
-The failure to prove the truth of given propositions in this context leaves possibilities open that programs fail to satisfy their specifications.

-Dafny is a programming system with a reasonably expressive logic based on what is called *first-order set theory*, with automated and often reasonably efficient tools for enforcing the truth of propositions aboutprograms.
-Ideally programmers change their programs until they satisfy propositions used to specify pre-conditions, post-conditions, assertions, and invariants.
+Dafny is a programming system with an expressive logic, which means that many useful conditions can be expressed using it.
+Dafny's logic is called *first-order logic*.
+In addition to providing an expressive logical language, Dafny also provides automated and often efficient tools for enforcing the truth of propositions about programs.
+Dafny requires programmers to change either programs or specifications until the former satisfy the latter.

-In practice, programmers sometimes compromise their work in favor of pragmatism by weaking specifications until satisfaction can be proved.
-But this approach casts the validity of the specifications themselves into question.
-A program might satisfy a weakened specification, but that might no longer guarantee that it will satisfy the requirements for the system.
+In practice, programmers sometimes make pragmatic compromises by weaking specifications until satisfaction can readilt be proved.
+But this approach casts the validity of the specifications into question and opens a possibility that a program will satisfy its specification without satisfy the actual requirements for the system.

 Of course logic has far broader applications in computer science than just in program specification and verification.
 It is also central to